 Our subscription revenue consists of two components: maintenance revenue for our software products and revenue for our cloud service offerings, including Autodesk 360.
 Our maintenance program provides our commercial and educational customers with a cost effective and predictable budgetary option to obtain the productivity benefits of our new releases and enhancements when and if released during the term of their contracts.
 Under our maintenance program, customers are eligible to receive unspecified upgrades when and if available, downloadable training courses and online support.
 We recognize maintenance revenue ratably over the term of the maintenance agreement, which is generally between one and three years but can occasionally be as long as five years.

-Revenue for our cloud subscription represented less than 3% of subscription revenue for all periods presented.
-Revenue for our cloud subscription services is recognized ratably over the contract term commencing with the date our service is made available to customers and all other revenue recognition criteria have been satisfied.
+Revenue for our cloud service offerings is recognized ratably over the contract term commencing with the date our service is made available to customers and all other revenue recognition criteria have been satisfied.

-Subscription revenue increased 6% during the three months ended April 30, 2013, as compared to the three months ended April 30, 2012, primarily due to a 6% increase in commercial maintenance revenue was due to a 3 percentage point increase from net revenue per maintenance seat and a 3 percentage point increase from commercial enrollment during the corresponding maintenance contract term.
-Commercial maintenance revenue represented 96% of subscription revenue for both the three months ended April 30, 2013 and 2012.
+Subscription revenue increased 6% during the three months ended July 31, 2013, as compared to the three months ended July 31, 2012, primarily due to an 8% increase in commercial maintenance revenue.
+The 8% increase in commercial maintenance revenue was due to a 5% increase from commercial enrollment during the corresponding maintenance contract term and a 3% increase from net revenue per maintenance seat.
+Commercial maintenance revenue represented 95% and 93% of subscription revenue for the three months ended July 31, 2013 and 2012, respectively.